 Note: 1 bar equals to 100000 Pascals

 Note2: Motronic WG solenoid controls charge pressure under diaphgram.
 This is achieved with pulse width modulation via negative pulses.
 Active solenoid pulses at fixed 12Hz rate, higher voltage signal ups duty cycle and makes closing time longer.
 At duty cycle of 50% half of the time solenoid is closed and diaphgram sees half of the manifold pressure.
-Wastegate valve opening pressure is then at 0.4bar.
-No voltage on solenoid makes it left open, full manifold pressure is under diaphgram and wastegate opens already at 0.2bar.
+Wastegate valve opening pressure is then at about 0.4bar.
+No voltage on solenoid makes it left open, full manifold pressure is under diaphgram and wastegate opens already at about 0.2bar.

 Note3: Disconnecting Motronic WG line to diaphgram results to similar boost level increase as using L-jetronic WG line connected (10 psi vs. 9 psi).